Houston & Midland, Texas and Chicago, Illinois, USA

 Calcium Nitrite MSDS Sheet

 FInOrIC, etymologically derived from our business line of Fine Inorganics, Organics and Industrial Chemicals, is the internationally preferred source for Chemicals.
 With customers in 55 countries across 5 continents, we source and sell most chemicals.
-Backed by owned full fledged chemical manufacturing facilities in India, and Toll Manufacturing facilities in Dubai and USA we are a truly multi-national chemical manufacturer and distributor.
+Backed by company owned & operated full-fledged chemical manufacturing facilities in Midland & Houston, Texas with associated manufacturing sites in India, Dubai and China we are a truly multi-national chemical manufacturer and distributor.

 Calcium Nitrate Calcium Nitrite Manufacturers

 Calcium Nitrite MSDS Sheet, Material safety Data Sheet

 1. Product Identification

 Synonyms: Calcium Salt of Nitrous Acid, Calcium dinitrite, Daraset.

 Molecular Weight: 132.09

 Address: 1263 Chalet Rd, #211N, Naperville, IL – 60563

 2. Composition/Information on Ingredients